golemparts/rppal/README.md

 ### [GPIO](https://docs.golemparts.com/rppal/latest/gpio)

-To ensure fast performance, RPPAL interfaces with the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
-GPIO interrupts are controlled using the `/dev/gpiochipN` character device.
+To ensure fast performance, RPPAL controls the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
+GPIO interrupts are configured using the `gpiochip` character device.

 #### Features